Investing in Artificial Intelligence Stocks and Companies

 While the techies can debate among themselves the difference between “machine learning” vs. “deep learning”, we’re going to consider the two terms synonymous for the sake of simplicity.
 There is no one single neural network that will rule them all, but rather hundreds of algorithms that will excel in various niches.

 Simply put, deep learning and machine learning involve training algorithms to do useful things by feeding them lots of delicious big data.
 The ability for a computer to learn more over time based on experience, something the human brain does naturally, is also referred to as cognitive computing.
-Note that there are also algorithms that are capable of unsupervised learning, a domain they’re now calling artificial general intelligence.
+According to Gartner’s AI Hype Cycle for 2020, cognitive computing is now defunct, and in its place are dozens of new categories for AI.
+The most important one of all is artificial general intelligence or AGI.

 The picks and shovels of artificial intelligence hardware are the specialized chips uses to train machine algorithms (training chips) and then the chips they run on in production (inference chips).
 One company that makes both is NVIDIA, a stock we first wrote about in an article titled The Artificial Intelligence Stock That Rocked Wall Street.
 Since then, shares of NVIDIA have skyrocketed giving them a market cap that’s almost on par with Intel, the world’s biggest chipmaker.
-Most of that growth has come from the sale of graphical processing units (GPUs) that are used to train AI algorithms.
+(Intel is also making investments in AI chips.)
+Most of NVIDIA’s growth has come from the sale of graphical processing units (GPUs) that are used to train AI algorithms.
 NVIDIA isn’t the only company that makes GPUs, but they have majority market share.
 Aside from some temporary setbacks, NVIDIA has continued to be a leading player in AI chips – at least for now.

 Chinese AI chipmakers are desperately trying to compete with NVIDIA so they don’t have to rely on the U.S. for chips.
 What started out as a trickle of AI chip startups has now ballooned into dozens.
 Across the globe, AI chip startups are developing new artificial intelligence chips.
-Many of these chips are highly customized and focused on inference “at the edge.”
+Many of these chips are highly customized and focused on inference “at the edge” doing things like always-on-voice recognition.

 Over the years, the AI chip landscape has been changing.
 There are not many chip types being used.
 For example, the AI industry is now using other chip types like FPGAs for inference.
 Other technologies like neuromorphic computing are helping us rethink AI chip design.
 The entire industry is now moving towards chips that are highly customized with software that’s been optimized for specific tasks.
-This has left NVIDIA investors asking, Is NVIDIA Stock Still a Good Way to Invest in AI Chips?
+Plenty of AI chip startups are getting funded, leaving NVIDIA investors asking, Is NVIDIA Stock Still a Good Way to Invest in AI Chips?
 If you’re losing sleep over that question, then check out how you can Invest in Many Types of AI Chips With One Stock.
+We sold some NVIDIA shares after their recent split but it’s still our biggest position and will remain that way for now until growth stalls.
+That’s recently happened, so now we’re talking a look at the broader semiconductor industry.

 Not Everything is Artificial Intelligence

 When AI started to make headlines on the nightly news, people started looking for AI stocks to invest in, so the pundits had to start choosing some stocks to call “AI stocks.”
 We wrote about how Investing in Artificial Intelligence (AI) Stocks is BS if you’re simply telling everyone to buy the FAANG stocks all over again.
-Even stocks that traded on major exchanges were trying to cash in on the AI hype train (we’re looking at you Veritone).
+Even stocks that traded on major exchanges were trying to cash in on the AI hype train (Veritone seemed to be one such company, though they’ve more recently been demonstrating traction for their AI offering).
 Tribune Publishing claimed they were going to use AI to produce thousands of videos, and the stock soared on the news.
 All of these stocks have since come back down to earth making everyone realize that not everything is artificial intelligence.
 And even if you are using artificial intelligence, your company can still underperform the broader stock market.

 Artificial Intelligence and Transparency

-<Begin Rant> Nothing annoys us more than cancel culture, a phenomenon driven by a small handful of armchair CEOs on Twitter.
+<Begin Rant> Nothing annoys us more than the kangaroo courts being drummed up by a small handful of armchair CEOs on Twitter.
 These are the same people who spend their free time thinking of ways they can find Halloween costumes offensive, and they’ve now decided that artificial intelligence tells the truth too much, and should therefore be silenced.
 As they often do, they’ll try to make people kowtow to their demands under the guise of representing some class of people who they have no right whatsoever ever to represent.
 You’ll hear them talk about “AI and transparency” while suggesting some sort of oversight committee that makes sure the AI is playing fair and treating everyone the same.
 This is an extremely dangerous path to go down, and we wanted to make sure to denounce this rubbish for what it is.
 Always look at what’s motivating people who call for AI transparency. <End Rant>

 What will influence outcomes for AI algorithms is the data you feed them.
 What all AI algorithms have in common is that they’re only as good as the big data you’re feeding them.